State mixing and masses of the $\pi^0$, $\eta$ and $\eta^\prime$ mesons from $n_f=1+1+1$ lattice QCD+QED

 The FN mesons present a particular challenge to lattice QCD+QED in the calculation of their quark-loop contributions, which require determinations of self-to-self quark propagators.
 Direct calculation of the self-to-self propagator bears the same computational expense as the all-to-all propagator, which is prohibitively high, and necessitates methods of approximation which typically rely on the cancellation of introduced stochastic noise.
 Since the non-trivial $\pi^0$--$\eta$--$\eta^\prime$ mixing proceeds entirely through disconnected loop diagrams \cite{Christ:2010dd}, achieving a good self-to-self propagator signal while controlling computational cost is a necessity for this study.
 We address this difficulty using a combination of $\mathbb{Z}_2$-noise wall sources, dilution, and both source and sink gauge-covariant Gaussian smearing.

 In this work we extract the masses and flavour compositions of the PS mesons near an SU(3)-flavour symmetric point using $n_f=1+1+1$ lattice QCD+QED for the first time, including resolving the $\pi^0$--$\eta$ mass-splitting.
-We present and fit flavour-breaking expansions to our lattice results which are shown to perform well around the mass region where we have simulations, and present preliminary extrapolation results for the flavour compositions at the physical quark masses.
+We present and fit flavour-breaking expansions to our lattice results which are shown to perform well around the mass region where we have simulations, and present preliminary extrapolation results for the meson flavour compositions at the physical quark masses.
+We do not presently perform extrapolations to the continuum or infinite volume, which is instead reserved for future work.